-Design is Play is a graphic design and branding studio located in San Francisco.
-Consciously small and independent, we work well with businesses that seek differentiation through intelligent and well-crafted design.
+Design is Play is a design and branding studio located in San Francisco.
+Consciously small and independent, we work well with businesses that seek differentiation through smart and well-crafted design.

 Angie Wang is a designer and educator who specializes in typography and typographic systems.
 She is the Creative Director of Design is Play, the award-winning design and branding studio she founded with partner Mark Fox in 2007.
 Wang and Fox are co-authors of Symbols: A Handbook for Seeing, published by The Monacelli Press in 2016.